All ingredients are individually packaged, but our central facility

 In a mixing bowl, thoroughly combine butter, chives, Parmesan, half the garlic, and a pinch of pepper.
 Taste, and add remaining garlic if desired.

-Form butter mixture into two mounds.
+Form butter mixture into two equally-sized mounds.
 Set aside.

 Cook the Steaks